sedovalx/cassandra-service-generator/README.md

 ## CassandraService annotation processing

-First of all you need to annotate your table class by the CassandraService annotation
+First of all you need to annotate your table class with the CassandraService annotation

 ``` java
 @CassandraService